ElMoustaphaoui/web-coding-challenge-angular/README.md

 # Idea of the App (GithubApp)

 The task is to implement a small webapp that will list the most starred Github repos that were created in the last 30 days.
-You'll be fetching the sorted JSON data directly from the Github API, maybe we will try Github GraphQL API in the futur .
+You'll be fetching the sorted JSON data directly from the Github API, maybe we will try Github GraphQL API in the futur.

-# Some some screenshots for the app :
+# Some screenshots for the app :
 Desktop (> 1450px) :

 <img width="752" alt="ScoreKeeper" src="https://user-images.githubusercontent.com/46606940/103319553-284aba80-4a2a-11eb-9b5a-cff172757522.JPG">